Vivekban/garden/README.md

 ![](screenshot/clean_arch.jpg)

-The core principles of the clean approach can be summarized as followed:
+The core principles of the clean approach can be summarized as follows:

 1. The application code is separated into layers inside the code base.
 2. The layers follow a strict dependency rule, they can only interact with the layers below it.